 Annual Statement illustration updates

-Disclose the aggregate amount of direct premiums written through managing general agents or third-party administratorsprovide.
+The disclosures in this paragraph should be completed regarding the following regarding managing general agents (MGAs) or third-party administrators (TPAs) that write direct policies or provide claims adjusting or other services.
 For purposes of this disclosure, a managing general agent means the same as in Appendix A-225.
-If this amount is equal to or greater than 5% of surplus, provide the following information for each managing general agent and third-party administrator Name and address of managing general agent or third party administrator;
+If the premium written amount is equal to or greater than 5% of surplus, or if the claims adjusting services are greater than 5% of annual average claims volume provide the following information for each managing general agent and third-party administrator: Disclose the aggregate amount of direct premiums written through the MGA or TPA and the total premium written by those MGAs or TPAs.

+Disclose the aggregate amount of claims payments processed by agent or administrator and the total claims processed by such agents or administrators.

+Licensed name and address (city and state only) of managing general agent or third-party administrator;

 Federal Employer Identification Number;